 When bleaching hair, blonde is always the goal.
 However, going blonde for far many times can put the hair at many risks of harm.
 Bleaching hair blonde once would show hair dryness and brittleness, especially when hair is in naturally lousy condition.
 So, imagine bleaching it blonde again for the second, third, and nth time.
 The most important thing to consider is letting the hair rest before getting it bleached for another time.

-How Often Do I Have To Bleach My Hair to Get It Platinum Blonde?
+How Often Do I Bleach My Hair to Get It Platinum Blonde?

 Bleach hair twice to get it platinum blonde.
-Professional colorists apply bleach two times in the first and final stages of the three overall processes.
+Professional colorists apply bleach two times in the first and final stages of the three-step process.

-The first step in the bleaching process is to lighten the hair from its darkest point.
+The first step in bleaching is to lighten the hair from its darkest point.
 Wash the rear of the head, where you applied bleach first, before the front.
-It ensures that the bleach is on the hair for the same duration, resulting in a consistent color.
+It ensures the bleach is on the hair for the same duration, resulting in a consistent color.

 Because heat causes the bleach to process faster, the front of the head gets the first bleach application to speed up the process, resulting in a consistent color on the front and rear.
-Wash the remaining bleach out of the hair, then blow it dry to prepare for the next bleaching operation.
+Wash the remaining bleach from the hair, then dry it to prepare for the next bleaching operation.

-Apply bleach again to go from blonde to a lighter blonde.
-The toner is responsible for removing the yellow color from the hair and turning it into a natural white blonde.
+Apply bleach again to go from blonde to lighter blonde.
+The toner removes the yellow color from the hair and turns it into a natural white blonde.

 Will Bleaching My Hair Again Get Rid of the Orange?